awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-point-domain-to-distribution.md

 1. Choose the save icon to save the record to your DNS zone\.

    Repeat these steps to add additional DNS records for domains on your certificate that you are using with your distribution\.
-Allow time for changes to propagate through the internet's DNS\.
+Allow time for changes to propagate through the Internet’s DNS\.
 After a few minutes, you should see if your domain is pointing to your distribution\.
 You should also test your distribution\.
 For more information, see the following [Testing your Amazon Lightsail distribution](amazon-lightsail-testing-distribution.md)\.

 ## Additional information<a name="point-domain-to-distribution-additional-information"></a>